fsans/libremail/email-manager/README.md

-# LibreMail Email Manager
+# EmailManager Email Manager

-A modern web interface for LibreMail built with Next.js and shadcn/ui.
+A modern web interface for EmailManager built with Next.js and shadcn/ui.

 ## Overview

-Email Manager is a Next.js application that provides a modern user interface for the LibreMail system.
-It connects to the same MySQL database used by the LibreMail sync component to display and manage emails.
+EmailManager is a Next.js application that provides a modern user interface for the EmailManager system.
+It connects to the same MySQL database used by the EmailManager sync component to display and manage emails.

 ## Features